facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

        Click Continue to continue the installation process.

-    4. A copy of the installation instructions and other important information relevant to this installation are display.
+    4. A copy of the installation instructions and other important information relevant to this installation are displayed.
 Click Continue .

     5. Select the drive you want to use to install the MySQL Startup